vmware-tanzu/velero/docs/install-overview.md

 You can run Velero with a cloud provider or on-premises.
 For detailed information about the platforms that Velero supports, see [Compatible Storage Providers][99].

-In version 0.7.0 and later, you can run Velero in any namespace, which requires additional customization.
+You can run Velero in any namespace, which requires additional customization.
 See [Run in custom namespace][3].

-In version 0.9.0 and later, you can use Velero's integration with restic, which requires additional setup.
+You can also use Velero's integration with restic, which requires additional setup.
 See [restic instructions][20].

 ## Customize configuration